-The social networked world has given the individual an unprecedented ability to collaborate on ideas with people all over the world.
-I find some doctors on Twitter will only engage with other doctors.
-I was pleasantly surprised when I came across this tweet from this future doctor and medical student, Danielle Jones:
+Some doctors only engage with other doctors.
+I was pleasantly surprised when I came across this tweet from Danielle Jones:

 Jones explains, “I follow patients on Twitter.
 Not my patients, but patients who share their stories.
 I follow patients who explain how their doctors have affected their mental and physical health – how their physicians have failed them or fought for them and how it made them feel.”

 Colleen Young, the founder of #hcsmca and Community Manager for Virtual Hospice, just won the JMIR (Journal of Medical Internet Research) award at the Medicine 2.0 Conference at Harvard for her presentation on building online health communities.
 She describes being a “conduit through which ideas flow.”

 Weak ties lead to serendipity and new ideas

 You need diversity for serendipity.
 Serendipity leads to new ideas and is shaped through ‘weak ties.’
 Weak ties are the relationships you have with people that bridge different groups outside your domain expertise.
 Weak ties provide the bridges for innovation. – Angela Dunn

 June Holley has written a handbook explaining how to weave a network.
 To get started, she says you need to:

 - Be willing to engage over ideas, and

 How will you start crossing the bridges that will open the doors for innovation?